VidhuVS19/HackathonAZ/README.md

 The PS is:
 Scrape problems from Leetcode, Codechef and Codeforces and create a search engine that takes keywords as inputs and searches for the right problem using TF-IDF.

+Leetcode is done
+CodeChef and Codeforces problems are still in progress